Composite Decking VS Wood Decks

 Life Time Lumber Business Closed 2011

-There are hundreds of now defunct composite decking companies, this is a list of the largest that we know about companies.
+There are hundreds of now-defunct composite decking companies, this is a list of the largest that we know of companies.
 Please let us know if there are others you feel should be added to this list.

 Coupling Vinyl with Wood

 First generation composites were recycled plastic/vinyl mixed with wood.
 Unfortunately, the “Pulp” wood they use is made from high sugar species of wood, which are not known for outdoor durability such as pine, spruce, and bark from these trees.
 This is left over wood that isn’t good enough to use to make paper from.

 Since this wood absorbs moisture, then dispels it this creates a pocket within the vinyl that soaks up moisture every time it gets wet.
 Over time this produces black mold—like in an un-vented shower stall and it will never subside.
 Cleaners may make it look alright for a few days—but it will always come back and normally worsens with each treatment.

 If composite decking contains wood or pulp, it may be prudent to steer clear of the product.

 Warranties offered by composite decking manufacturers are notorious for pointing out their tragic flaws.
 Pool chemicals, mechanical wear, mold growth are often not covered by their limited lifetime warranty.

 Generally, when they test composite decking durability and color-fastness they test for the equivalent of about 6 months in the real world.
 Furthermore, manufacturers have told me that each batch of composite decking will be a slightly different color.
 I haven’t personally seen a composite testing that included testing for freeze-thaw stability.